 Periods can come with period pain, often in the form of menstrual cramps and pelvic pain.
 Period cramps are often treated with over-the-counter pain relievers like ibuprofen, aspirin and paracetamol.
-Natural remedies can become part of people's self care for period cramps and bring comfort as natural period pain relief.
-Every body and every period is different.
+But natural remedies for period pain can become part of people's self care for period cramps and bring comfort as natural period pain relief.
+Everybody and every period is different, so finding what works best for you is important.

-This blog post explores some common natural remedies for periods, including exercise, different foods, essential oils, herbs and supplements.
+This article explores some common natural remedies for periods, including exercise, different foods, essential oils, supplements and herbal remedies for period pain.

 What Causes Period Pain?